 How to Help Roatan

-Some guests like to fill extra suitcases with supplies to be used by the schools or medical facilities on Roatan, or with extra clothing or toys for people the here.
+Some guests like to fill extra suitcases with supplies to be used by the schools or medical facilities on Roatan, or with extra clothing or toys for the people here.
 We will be pleased to distribute such donations brought to Roatan by guests.

 What to Bring